Corporate card comparison for Australian businesses

 Note that this is typically a definition that's used more strictly outside of Australia.
 They are used more interchangeably in Australia.

-When a transaction is made with a prepaid card, funds are deducted from the available funds loaded on the card and paid to the merchant.
-You cannot spend more than what is loaded on a prepaid card.
+When a transaction is made with a corporate debit card, funds are deducted from the funds available in your account and paid to the merchant.
+You cannot spend more than the funds in your account balance.

 Pros:

-• If a card is lost or frauded then your exposure is limited to what is loaded on the card
+- If a card is lost or frauded, then your exposure is limited to what is available in the account

 Cons: